apache/beam/beam-site/documentation/programming-guide.md

 aggregations on an unbounded `PCollection` that uses global windowing, you should specify a non-default trigger for that `PCollection`.

 ### 7.3.
-Setting your PCollection's windowing function
+Setting your PCollection's windowing function {#setting-your-pcollections-windowing-function}

 You can set the windowing function for a `PCollection` by applying the `Window` transform.
 When you apply the `Window` transform, you must provide a `WindowFn`.